giantswarm/docs/src/content/support/p1-process/index.md

 ### Monitoring

-Once the fix or workaround has been implemented, we communicate with the customer and move to a monitoring phase, where we stay in stand-by keeping an eye on the metrics and communication channel to confirm there is no a regression coming.
-We leave the incident in this state for some time, could be a day or two, till we agree with the customer there is no regression.
+Once the fix or workaround has been implemented, we communicate with the customer and move to a monitoring phase, where we stay in stand-by keeping an eye on the metrics and communication channel to confirm there is no regression.
+We leave the incident in this state for some time, which could be a day or two, till we agree with the customer there is no regression.

 ### Closing up